contactopensource/contactopensource/doc/concepts/uri_contact/index.md

 * label : text -- example: "Example web page"

-* download_filename : string+index -- example: "hello.txt".
+* download_filename : string+ -- example: "hello.txt".
 Specifies the download filename of the URI, such as what target file will be downloaded when a user clicks on the hyperlink.

 * language_code : text -- example: "en-US" for English - United States.
 Specifies the language of the linked document.